-- OFF COLORED – 8 to 14 inches of visibility and is slightly brown or is off-colored and slightly dirty water it’s very possible to hook some fish in this type of water.
-Best Netting Color – Chartreuse, Red, Hot Pink, Yellow, Bubble Gum Pink, Fire Orange, Orange.
+- OFF-COLORED Water – 8 to 14 inches of visibility and is slightly brown or is off-colored and slightly dirty water it’s very possible to hook some fish in this type of water.
+Best Netting Colors – Chartreuse, Red, Hot Pink, Yellow, Bubble Gum Pink, Fire Orange, Orange.

-- GREEN WATER – 14 to 24 inches of visibility and a greenish color as seen in the picture, this what I would consider medium visibility and is often when the fishing goes from tough to very good.
-Best Netting Color – Yellow, Pink, Orange, Salmon.
+- GREEN WATER – 14 to 24 inches of visibility and a greenish color as seen in the picture, this is what I would consider medium visibility and is often when the fishing goes from tough to very good.
+Best Netting Colors – Yellow, Pink, Orange, Salmon.

 - Clear Water – 24 to 36 inches of visibility – This can be good fishing.
-Best Netting Color – Salmon, Peach, White, Blue, Light Purple.
+Best Netting Colors – Salmon, Peach, White, Blue, and Light Purple.

-- Very Clear Water – if the water looks like tap water and is so clear and you can see deeper than 6 feet.
-Best Netting Color – White, Peach, Blue, Purple
+- Very Clear Water – if the water looks like tap water and is so clear that you can see deeper than 6 feet.
+Best Netting Colors – White, Peach, Blue, Purple

 Spawn Bag Color